vp89/vp89.github.io/books.md

 From most to least recently read, highly recommended books have a (+1) at the start.

+**Using Docker on AWS (Pluralsight)**

+Pretty good primer of the different container deployment options on AWS.
+Doesn't go too deep into anything but some nice nuggets sprinkled in.

 **Building a High-performance Team (Pluralsight)**

 Mixing it up with some non-technical stuff, I liked the 10 characteristics.
 Overall was very "shallow", was hoping for some